 Critical issues for businesses to consider:

-- Tariffs on Energy Imports: Brexit, in particular a No Deal scenario, could result in the imposition of tariffs on energy imports from the UK.
-The likelihood of this taking place however is low.
-Comfort can be taken from EU trading arrangements with the likes of Norway, Switzerland and Russia, countries which are integral to the EU's energy markets and which do not face the imposition of tariffs.
+- Tariffs on Energy Imports: Were an EU-UK trade deal not to be achieved, this could result in the imposition of tariffs on energy imports from the UK.
+This however would not be a certainty - and some comfort can be taken from EU trading arrangements with the likes of Norway, Switzerland and Russia, countries which are integral to the EU's energy markets and which do not face the imposition of tariffs.

 - Ireland’s Brexit-proof electric lifeline: With the UK having now formally left the EU, Ireland currently has no electricity interconnection with any member of the EU.
 From 31 December 2020, Ireland becomes an ‘energy island’ in EU terms.
 Against this backdrop, the Celtic Interconnector (between Ireland and France) has greatly gained in terms strategic importance.
 Though the interconnector is not due to be completed until 2026, it should ultimately serve to lower electricity prices, in tandem with providing greater energy security.